snowyu/abstract-file.js/README.md

 ## Usage

-the load implementation is in the [custom-file](https://github.com/snowyu/custom-file.js) package
+the File and Folder load implementation is in the [custom-file](https://github.com/snowyu/custom-file.js) package

 ## API